CUBRID/cubrid-manual/en/sql/transaction.rst

 .. note:: This is a summarized description about locking.

-    *   There are row(instance), key, and schema(class) about objects of locking targets.
-The below shows the kinds of locks grouped by locking objects.
+    *   There are row(instance) and schema(class) about objects of locking targets.
+The locks grouped by the type of objects they're used:

-        *   row locks: S_LOCK, X_LOCK, U_LOCK
+        *   row locks: S_LOCK, X_LOCK

-        *   key locks: NS_LOCK, NX_LOCK

         *   schema locks: IX_LOCK, IS_LOCK, SIX_LOCK, SCH_S_LOCK, SCH_M_LOCK

     *   Row locks and schema locks affect each other.

-    *   Key locks are not related to row locks or schema locks.

 The following table briefly shows the lock compatibility between the locks described above.
 Compatibility means that the lock requester can obtain a lock while the lock holder is keeping the lock obtained for a certain object.